JuHo-Jung/HiQuE/README.md

 1. Transcription: Used Whisper to transcribe WAV audio files.

-2. Role Identification: Assumed 'ellie' as the questioner, distinguishing interviewer (ellie) and interviewee (participant).
+2. Role Identification: Assumed 'Ellie' as the questioner, distinguishing interviewer (Ellie) and interviewee (participant).

   - Note: Implementing ASR algorithms could improve tagging accuracy.

-3. Semantic Similarity: Calculated similarity between interviewer's questions and 85 predefined questions from Appendix E using the BERT-score metric.
+3. Semantic Similarity: The similarity between the interviewer's questions and 85 predefined questions from Appendix E was calculated using the BERT-score metric.

   - Example Mappings:
     - Before: "You travel?" -> After: "Do you travel a lot (main)"
     - Before: "Can you be a little bit more specific?" -> After: "Can you give me an example of that (follow-up)"
     - Before: "What do you decide to do now?" -> After: "What do you do now (main)"
     - Before: "Where are you from?" -> After: "Where are you from originally (main)"
     - Before: "How many of your kids?" -> After: "Tell me about your kids (main)"

 4. Subsequent Steps: Followed methodologies from our paper for question elaboration, hierarchical position elaboration, and feature extraction.